Bramley Parish Council

 The BNP states what houses will be allowed where, what criteria will be used to assess planning applications for new housing, what policies will control, e.g. parking, what Bramley’s attitude will be towards, e.g. applications for new mobile phone masts.
 It is a broad document that sets policies that will control any and all development in Bramley until 2032.
 Once agreed, and ultimately it has to be agreed through a referendum locally in which you will all have the opportunity to vote, it essentially becomes planning law for Bramley.

 The first part of the consultation was the Housing Needs Survey to which many of you responded.
 The Neighbourhood Plan Committee has taken that and other evidence documents such as the current Bramley Parish Plan and the Waverley Local Plan and has been working on a DRAFT document for you to review.
 Because this is a broad document with legal force to a prescribed format, the draft document is approximately 80 pages supported by further draft documents containing appendices, evidence and maps.
 If Bramley does not generate its own Neighbourhood Plan then many planning decisions affecting the Parish will be governed by the Waverley Local Plan, which although a thorough document lacks the level of local input that a Neighbourhood plan provides.

 How can you contribute?

-A preliminary draft document for consultation that summarises the evidence and presents you with draft policies for comment is available by following the links below:
+A draft document for consultation that summarises the evidence and presents you with draft policies for comment is available by following the links below:

 We welcome comments on any and all of it but in particular our experience locally is that the following topics are likely to be the most controversial.
 So, if you do not wish to read the whole document please refer to these sections: